pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       list    List the WBEM connection definitions.
-      save    Save the current connection as a new WBEM connection definition. select  Select a WBEM connection definition as the current connection. show    Show the current connection or a WBEM connection definition. test    Test the current connection with a predefined WBEM request.
+      save    Save the current connection as a new WBEM connection definition. select  Select a WBEM connection definition as the current connection. show    Show connection info of a WBEM connection definition. test    Test the current connection with a predefined WBEM request.